oxmoei/boundless/README.md

 ## Configure Network
 Boundless is available on `Base Mainnet`, `Base Sepolia` and `Ethereum Sepolia`, marking the first time real funds will be used in Boundless.

-Provers should ensure they configure their Proving Nodes to reduce the risk of accepting unprofitable requests or being slashed due to overcommitting proving resources.
-This typically involves configuring `mcycle_price`, `mcycle_price_stake_token`, `peak_prove_khz`, `max_concurrent_proofs` and other configuration values according to your pricing preferences and cluster size.
-Refer to broker-

 ### Set Networks
 There are three `.env` files with the official configurations of each network (`.env.base`, `.env.base-sepolia`, `.env.eth-sepolia`).